The Playbook on AI-Powered Nonprofits

 -

 Is the downside bigger than the upside?
-Have you explored potential negative impacts and how your nonprofit plans to mitigate them?
+Have you explored the potential negative impacts of AI and how your nonprofit plans to mitigate them?

 The Basics of AI Models